RoySegall/nuntius-bot/README.md

 That's it.
 Nuntius is up and running.

 ## Adding reactions
-The main idea of nuntius is reacting with people.
-Each reaction belong to a category.
+The main idea of Nuntius is reacting with people.
+Each reaction belongs to a category.
 A category bundled into a class which located in the `src/Plugins` directory.